Want to know how to make a reading habit?

 Don’t worry if you fail a few times.

-The more actionable ideas you learn the more you will have fun reading the book.
+The more actionable ideas you learn, the more fun you will have while reading the book.

 29. Read about the science of building habits.

 Once you try the above tips, start learning about the science of habits.

 Here are a few books that I think will help you: